lpsinger/userguide/content.rst

     rationale in :dcc:`G1800186`).
 It uses HEALPix :ref:`explicit indexing
     <gamma-astro-data-formats:hpx_explicit>` and the `NUNIQ numbering scheme`_,
     which is closely related to `multi-order coverage (MOC) maps`_ in Aladin.
-    This is the internal format that is used by the LIGO/Virgo/KAGRA low-latency alert pipeline. **This is an experimental format, and it is currently recommended only for advanced users.** See the section :doc:`/tutorial/multiorder_skymaps` for details.
+    This is the new format that is used by the LIGO/Virgo/KAGRA low-latency alert pipeline. **This is the primary and preferred format, and the only format that is explicitly listed in the GCN Notices and Circulars.**
+    See the section :doc:`/tutorial/multiorder_skymaps` for details.

+    ..  rubric:: ``*.fits.gz``

+    A subset of the standard HEALPix-in-FITS format (see semi-official specifications `from the HEALPix team`_ and :ref:`from the gamma-ray community <gamma-astro-data-formats:healpix_skymap>`) that is recognized by
+    a wide variety of astronomical imaging programs including DS9_ and Aladin_.
+    It uses HEALPix :ref:`implicit indexing
+    <gamma-astro-data-formats:hpx_implicit>` and the `NESTED numbering
+    scheme`_.
+See the section :doc:`/tutorial/skymaps` for details.

     Both formats always use celestial (equatorial, J2000) coordinates.